WyvernWy/Know-Your-Customer-KYC/README.md

 - **Amazon Textract**: Lambda function will call Amazon Textract to verify that the license image information matches the customer details.
 - **IAM role**: create an AWS Identity and Access Management (IAM) role for each of the Lambda functions in this solution, following the principle of least privilege.

-## Step1.
-Create an S3 bucket
+## Deployment Steps
-Create an S3 bucket to store the customers’ application documents.
+1. Create an S3 Bucket
-- Make sure the Bucket is encrypted.
-Suggested "Server-side encryption with Amazon S3 managed keys (SSE-S3)" for encryption.
+- Purpose: Store customer documents.
+- Requirements:
+  - Enable server-side encryption (SSE-S3 recommended).
-- The bucket should not be public.
-"Block all public access" option should be selected.
+  - Block all public access.

-## Step2.
-Create an IAM role
+2. Create an IAM Role
-AWS Lambda function needs an IAM execution role with the required permissions to process the customer’s documents.
+- Purpose: Grant Lambda permissions to process documents.
+- Steps:
-Create a new IAM role and configure the permissions policy using the JSON file "IAM_Role_Permissions".
-Then, attach the permissions policy to the IAM role.
+  1. Create a new IAM role.
+  2. Attach the IAM_Role_Permissions JSON policy.

-## Step3.
-Create a DynamoDB table
+3. Create a DynamoDB Table
-Create a DynamoDB table to store the customers’ information that was uploaded by the application and processed by AWS Lambda functions.
+- Purpose: Store processed customer data.

-## Step4.
-Finish deploy in AWS Cloud9
+4. Deploy via AWS Cloud9
-Now copy all folders contaning the app.py scripts along with the template.yaml into the AWS Cloud9 environment.
+- Copy all folders (including app.py and template.yaml) to your Cloud9 environment.
-In the AWS Cloud9 bash terminal, run command "sam build && sam deploy".
+- Run in the terminal: sam build && sam deploy

-Now we have all the AWS Lambda functions, S3 bucekt, and DynamoDB table ready.
-Please upload a zip file, to the S3 bucket, that contains an image copy of applicants' driver's license, a selfie image, and application detail.
-The Lambda functions will automatically unzip the files and compare face and texts between those files and reture result into the DynamoDB table.
+## Testing
+Upload a ZIP file to the S3 bucket containing:
+Driver’s license image.
+Selfie image.
+Application details (CSV).
+The Lambda functions will:
+Unzip the files.
+Validate faces/texts.
+Store results in DynamoDB.